L3MON4D3/LuaSnip/DOC.md

   This function returns:
   * `is_inside: boolean`

 * `expand_or_locally_jumpable(): boolean`: Determine if a snippet can be expanded at the current cursor position, or whether the cursor is inside a snippet and the current node can be jumped forward from.
   This function returns:
   * `is_expand_or_locally_jumpable: boolean`

 * `locally_jumpable(dir): boolean`: Determine if whether the cursor is inside a snippet and the current node can be jumped forward from.
   This function returns:
   * `is_locally_jumpable: boolean`

-* `snip_expand(snippet, opts): (TODO)`: Expand a snippet in the current buffer.
+* `snip_expand(snippet, opts): LuaSnip.ExpandedSnippet`: Expand a snippet in the current buffer.
   * `snippet: LuaSnip.Snippet` The snippet.
   * `opts: LuaSnip.Opts.SnipExpand?` Optional additional arguments.
     Valid keys are:
     * `clear_region: LuaSnip.BufferRegion?` A region of text to clear after populating env-variables, but before jumping into `snip`.
 If `nil`, no clearing is performed.
       Being able to remove text at this point is useful as clearing before calling this function would populate `TM_CURRENT_LINE` and `TM_CURRENT_WORD` with wrong values (they would miss the snippet trigger).
       The actual values used for clearing are `region.from` and `region.to`, both (0,0)-indexed byte-positions in the buffer.
-    * `expand_params: LuaSnip.Opts.SnipExpandExpandParams?` Override various fields of the expanded snippet.
+    * `expand_params: LuaSnip.Opts.SnipExpandExpandParams?` Override various fields of the expanded
+      snippet.
 Don't override anything by default.
       This is useful for manually expanding snippets where the trigger passed via `trig` is not the text triggering the snippet, or those which expect `captures` (basically, snippets with a non-plaintext `trigEngine`).
 One Example:
       ```lua
       snip_expand(snip, {
           trigger = "override_trigger",